iOS Integration

 Parameter description:

-attestId: Configure the challenge ID, get from console or return in request result.
+attestId: Configure challenge ID, obtain from the console or returned in the request result.

-webView: optional parameter, a WKWebView instance.
-When the authenticator requires user interaction (such as Captcha), you must provide this parameter.
-If UI interaction is not required, the WKWebView can be hidden.
+webView: Optional parameter, a WKWebView instance.
+This parameter must be provided when the authenticator requires user interaction (such as Captcha).
+If no UI interaction is needed, the WKWebView can be hidden.

-reqTimeoutMillis: Optional parameter to set request timeout in milliseconds.
-Default is 60 seconds.
+reqTimeoutMillis: Optional parameter to set the request timeout period, unit: milliseconds, default 60000 milliseconds.

-When your iOS app initiates an API request to a backend service protected by EdgeOne, must include an attestation token in the request header.
-You can call the getAttestationToken() method provided by the SDK to readily obtain the current valid attestation token.
+When your iOS application initiates API requests to backend services protected by EdgeOne, must include the attestation token in the request headers.
+You can invoke the getAttestationToken() method provided by the SDK to obtain the currently valid attestation token at any time.

 Note:

-After each successful call to attestWithParams(), the SDK generates or updates the attestation token.
-Before attaching the token to request headers, be sure to call getAttestationToken() again to get the latest token.
-Each time you need to use token data, please retrieve new token data.
+After a successful call to attestWithParams() is made, the SDK generates or updates the attestation token.
+Before the token is attached to the request header, you must call getAttestationToken() again to obtain the latest token.
+Each time you need to use the token data, retrieve it again.
 Do not save or reuse the token data returned by getAttestationToken().

 // Example: Add the token to your network request header

-// Assuming you are using URLSession or another network library
+// Assume you are using URLSession or other networking libraries

 // Your request object